rohitsalem/car_demo_drive/README.md

-# Demo of Prius in ROS/GAZEBO
+# Demo of Autonomous driving of Prius in ROS/GAZEBO

 This is a simulation of a Prius in [gazebo 8](http://gazebosim.org) with sensor data being published using [ROS kinetic](http://wiki.ros.org/kinetic/Installation)
 The car's throttle, brake, steering, and gear shifting are controlled by publishing a ROS message.